-THE GRAYLING CENTRE

-The Grayling Centre has been designed to replicate more closely what it is like to study at university.
-This area is where students spend most of their time during the school day and features tutorial rooms that allow A-level teachers and students to conduct small group seminars and one-to-one tutorials; a lecture space for academic talks, visiting speakers and discussion groups; a study area which has been furnished with a range of different working environments conducive to different styles of learning; the social area has been furnished with beanbags and a new sound system, giving the students the opportunity to relax after a hard day's work.
+There is an extensive programme of careers events during the Lower Sixth in preparation for Upper Sixth and life beyond Epsom.
+The main emphasis of careers advice at THE SIXTH FORM CENTRE Sixth Form is in selecting appropriate higher education courses.
+Students are encouraged to drop-in for advice The Sixth Form Centre has been designed to replicate informally or to make an appointment individually with more closely what it is like to study at university.
+This our Head of Higher Education.
+If they have not already area is where students spend most of their time during the taken it, there is an opportunity to take the Morisby school day and features tutorial rooms that allow A-level Careers Guidance Tests (similar to psychometric profiling teachers and students to conduct small group seminars and one- to-one tutorials; a lecture space for academic used by graduate employers).
+All students are enrolled in this programme from year 10.
+The Lower Sixth are also talks, visiting speakers and discussion groups; a study area enrolled into Mabecs University support programme, a which has been furnished with a range of different hybrid platform that supports their research into the next working environments conducive to different styles of learning; the social area has been furnished with beanbags stage of their careers, whether this is looking at universities, investigating scholarships.
+Mabecs also and a new sound system, giving the students the enables. students to work and prepare early on all aspects opportunity to relax after a hard day's work. of their life post-Epsom.